use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/mapping.md

 ## A simple working example

-The following example constitues a contract where anyone can deposit and withdraw balances.
+The following example contract utilizes a `Mapping` so that anyone can deposit and withdraw balance for their own account:
-This functionality is realized using the `Mapping`.

 ```rust
 #![cfg_attr(not(feature = "std"), no_std)]